Skip to content

 The Defence AI Awards 2026 celebrate outstanding contributions to the adoption and impact of artificial intelligence across Defence.
 Delivered in partnership with the Defence AI Centre, these awards recognise programmes, teams and individuals achieving real-world impact through AI, from operational advantage to effective collaboration across government, industry and academia.

-All submissions will be reviewed by an expert judging panel, and winners will be announced at the DAIC Connect Dinner and Defence AI Awards ceremony on the evening of Monday 16 March 2026 in the City of London, following the DAIC Connect 2026 Conference.
+All entries were evaluated by a panel of expert judges, with winners revealed at the DAIC Connect Dinner and Defence AI Awards ceremony on the evening of Monday, 16 March 2026, following the DAIC Connect 2026 Conference.

 CATEGORIES